KageKirin/2dimagefilter/wiki/ImageScaling.md

 xBR comes with two variants, one which blending image colors for smoothing results and other which not blending image colors (xBR
-<NoBlend>) so the results looks a bit jaggies.
-Howefer The advantages of
-xBR <NoBlend> are it mantain image sharpness, because it doesn't produce additional colors, so that the number of unique colors between the original and the results remain same.
-Thus the xBR {<noBlend>} can be used recursively for scaling image multiple times without loss of sharpness although only 3xBR <NoBlend> that can gives optimal results while 2xBR <NoBlend> and 4xBR <NoBlend> will produce stair effect for 45 degree lines.
+\[NoBlend\]) so the results looks a bit jaggies.
+However The advantages of xBR \[NoBlend\] are it mantain image sharpness, because it doesn't produce additional colors, so that the number of unique colors between the original and the results remain same.
+Thus the xBR \[noBlend\] can be used recursively for scaling image multiple times without loss of sharpness although only 3xBR \[NoBlend\] that can gives optimal results while 2xBR \[NoBlend\] and 4xBR \[NoBlend\] will produce stair effect for 45 degree of lines.